natrastellar/website/src/hugo/content/blog/error-handling.md

 };
 ```

-It probably won't be very surprising that `std::expected` is swappable.
+Considering `std::unexpected` is swappable, it probably won't be very surprising that `std::expected` is swappable too.
-We can also emplace a value, much like `std::optional` or `std::variant`.
+We can also `emplace()` a value, much like `std::optional` or `std::variant`.

-### A Simple Example
+### A Simple Example - Renaming Files

-You might be starting to see why `std::unexpected` is useful: it indicates to the compiler that we want to - often implicitly -  construct a `std::expected` object holding an error value.
+You might have picked up on why `std::unexpected` is useful: it indicates to the compiler that we want to - often implicitly -  construct a `std::expected` object holding an error value.
 This avoids having to explicitly construct a `std::expected` object and pass `std::unexpect`.
 Here's an example of this in action: